UNWTO Response to Kenya: Who can stop this Secretary-General Zurab Pololikashvili ?

 eTurboNews was just informed by a reliable source within UNWTO in Madrid:

-A letter is being drafted to the Kenya Minister today, referring to a 40-day time limit for a country to ask about hosting the general assembly.
+A letter is being drafted by the UNWTO Secretariat to the Kenya Minister today, responding to the minister’s offer to host the General Assembly in Kenya.

-The letter is expected to thank Minister Najib Balala for his gracious offer to host the General Assembly .
+The letter is expected to thank Minister Najib Balala for his gracious offer to host the General Assembly.

-The letter will be a NO due to timing policies.
-Even though Kenya reacted within hours of the cancellation, an alleged 40-day time limit was not even technically possible to follow.
-It’s not clear what UNWTO may be referring to at this time.
+The letter will be a NO due to timing policy, referring to a 40-day time limit, even though Minister Balala responded to UNWTO within 24 hours.

 Within 24 hours of Kenya sending a request to UNWTO Madrid on Sunday, the world was already rallying behind Kenya.
 It was the number one discussion among leaders in the African Tourism Board on Sunday.